rakesh2604/Tour-Optimizer4U/README.md

-# 🧭 Traveling Salesman City-Tour Optimizer
+# 🧭 Traveling Salesman City-Travel Optimizer

 This project solves a variation of the **Traveling Salesman Problem (TSP)**—a classic algorithmic challenge of finding the shortest possible route that visits a list of cities and returns to the origin.
 The optimizer implements multiple solving strategies including **Greedy**, **2-opt**, and **Simulated Annealing**, calculates inter-city distances using the **Haversine formula**, and provides both CLI interaction and visualization support.